CatSchmalzer/College_Tuition_and_Student_Debt/README.md

 # Motivation
 I have a daughter entering her senior year of high school, and as we face one of the biggest decisions of her life, I am interested in helping her choose the best program possible, focus/limit the application process, while maximizing our budget for tuition (a plan for no scholarship or financial aid, just in case) with the best balance of debt and future earnings.

-# Data Question(s)
+# Proposed Data Question(s)
-o	What schools/degrees leave students in least debt? o	“Top Ten” (for example) Engineering programs for women? o	Compare Public vs Private (not-for-profit) vs “Highly Selective” Schools o	Include graduation percentage and (average?) years to complete program? o	How many years of work to pay off debt? o	What must graduate earn to make loan payment?
+1. What schools/degrees leave students in least debt?
+2. “Top Ten” (for example) Engineering programs for women?
+3. Compare Public vs Private (not-for-profit) vs “Highly Selective” Schools
+4. Include graduation percentage and (average?) years to complete program?
+5. How many years of work to pay off debt?
+6. What must graduate earn to make loan payment?

 # Supporting Articles:
 WSJ: http://online.wsj.com/public/resources/documents/info-Salaries_for_Colleges_by_Region-sort.html